Who sees it? Senators, staff to have access t... | Taiwan News

 Senate Judiciary Committee Chairman Chuck Grassley is expected to read the report first, followed by his colleagues either individually or possibly in groups.

-According to a preliminary schedule, drafted with the expectation that the Senate will receive the report Wednesday evening, Republicans will read the first hour, starting at 8 a.m.
-Thursday, and Democrats will read the hour after that, according to a person who was briefed on the plan.
+According to a preliminary schedule, Republicans will read the first hour, starting Thursday morning, and Democrats will read the hour after that, according to a person who was briefed on the plan.
 The person was not authorized to release the information and requested anonymity.

 There are nine staff members — both Republicans and Democrats — who have access to the report and can brief members who don't want to read it in detail.